Solid locally analytic representations: Introduction

 \section{Introduction}

 Let $p$ be a prime number, $G$ be a $p$-adic Lie group defined over a finite extension $L$ of $\qp$ and let $\n{K} = (K, K^+)$ be a complete non-archimedean extension of $L$.
-The purpose of this article is to give new foundations of the theory of locally analytic representations of $G$ on $\n{K}$-solid vector spaces through the use of condensed mathematics.
-This generalizes our previous work \cite{SolidLocAnRR}, where the case $G$ compact and $L = \qp$ was studied. \\
+In this article we give new foundations of the theory of locally analytic representations of $G$ on $\n{K}$-solid vector spaces through the use of condensed mathematics, generalizing our previous work \cite{SolidLocAnRR}, where the case $G$ compact and $L = \qp$ was studied.
+We also obtain new results in the theory of locally analytic representations, such as new comparison theorems of group cohomologies, and a generalization of the classical (anti-)equivalence of Schneider and Teitelbaum between admissible locally analytic representations of $G$ and coadmissible modules over the locally analytic distribution algebra $\n{D}^{la}(G, K)$.
+We also make the first steps towards geometrizing the theory of locally analytic representations, by establishing an equivalence of cateogories between solid locally analytic representations of $G$ and solid quasi-coherent sheaves over certain locally analytic classifying space of $G$.
+Finally, as our main application, we state and prove the locally analytic $p$-adic categorical Langlands correspondence for $\GL_1$. \\